 At LaunchingU we work exclusively with college students, new graduates, and early career professionals.
-Right now we know the job market is extremely tough for you.
-Covid-19 is still strong in our country, companies don’t know what to expect, and they are being incredibly cautious about adding to payroll.
+Right now, we know the job market is extremely tough for you.
+Covid-19 is still strong in our country, companies do not know what to expect, and they are being incredibly cautious about adding to payroll.
 Many companies had to lay off staff because almost across the board consumers and businesses stopped spending money.
 There are less jobs, and more people looking for them than any time since 2008 and perhaps even longer.

 The Reality is Job Opportunities Are Down, but There is Hope.

 On the job site ZipRecruiter the number of postings for entry-level jobs typically filled by college graduates has fallen 73 percent over the past three months, with the number of openings for internships declining similarly.